Listen to this episode

 Privacy.
 Your prompts, your data and your outputs stay on infrastructure you control.
 No corporate data harvesting.
 No ambiguity about whether your inputs are being used to train the next model version.
 For sensitive professional work, this is not optional.

 Permissionless access.
 No KYC.
 No waitlists.
 No geographic restrictions.
 No corporate approval process.
 You connect and you use it.
-For people in jurisdictions with restrictive AI policies, this is the only path to access.

 Where the gap is closing

 Local inference performance.
 Apple Silicon changed the equation.
-A Mac Studio with 64GB of unified memory runs 70B parameter models at usable speeds.
+A Mac Studio with 64GB of unified memory runs quantised 70B parameter models at usable speeds.
 Quantised models (GGUF format via llama.cpp or Ollama) deliver 80-90% of full-precision quality at a fraction of the compute cost.
 I run local models for first-draft work, code review and data processing daily.

 Network infrastructure.
 Decentralised compute networks are maturing.
 Morpheus launched its compute marketplace.
 Akash has thousands of active deployments.
 Bittensor processes real inference workloads across dozens of subnets.
 These are no longer whitepapers.
 They are functioning systems with measurable usage.